Python Essentials

 It is a built-in function in Python.

-If the mode in open() is set to r+, w, or a, write() can be called.
+If the mode in open() is set to the modes r+, w, or a, write() can be called.

-Otherwise, it will complain that the file is not meant to be written:
+Otherwise, the interpreter will complain that the file is not meant to be written:

 io.UnsupportedOperation: not writable